foliea/silent_fail_check/README.md

 In this example, it will check and log validation errors happened on :keyname and :value

 Don't use it in production.
+It's a first draft, logging isn't available yet.

 ## Contributing